Frequently asked questions

 With a reference letter, a third party vouches for the trustworthiness of an applicant vis-à-vis SRO PolyReg.
 This reference can be provided by various parties, be it the applicant's bank, a custodian bank, business partners or personal references.

-SRO PolyReg requires from its members that certain central areas of responsibility, which are considered necessary for the internal enforcement and implementation of the duties under the AMLA, are permanently staffed.
-The SRO recognises the function of the contact person, the person responsible for reporting to MROS and asset freezing, the person responsible for dossier management and the internal training (see membership application form on pages 4, 11, 12 and 15).
+The SRO PolyReg requires its members to ensure that certain key roles, deemed necessary for the internal implementation and enforcement of the obligations under the Anti-Money Laundering Act (AMLA) within the members’ organisations, are permanently staffed.
+The SRO is familiar with the roles of the contact person, the reporting officer and their deputy (deputy arrangement), the person responsible for file management and the person responsible for internal training (see application for membership, pages 4, 11, 12 and 15).

-The dossier manager is responsible for the correct keeping of client documentation and, in view of the territorial scope of the AMLA, must ensure that the files are available on Swiss territory at all times.
-In particular, it must be possible to comply immediately with any requests for information from the SRO, the inspection agency, FINMA and any seizure requests from the prosecution authorities (cf. §37 of the Regulations).
+The person responsible for the file is accountable for the correct maintenance of customer documentation and must ensure, in view of the territorial scope of the AMLA, that the files are available on Swiss territory at all times.
+In particular, it must be possible to comply immediately with any requests for information from the SRO, the auditor, FINMA, as well as any seizure requests from law enforcement authorities (see §37 of the Regulations).

-The training officer has to ensure that the member's initial and recurrent training obligations are fulfilled and that the staff members have a sufficient level of knowledge of the AMLA (see question F.3).
+The training officer must ensure that the member’s basic training and annual continuing professional development requirements are met and that staff have a sufficient level of knowledge of the AMLA (see question F.3).

 In practice, this refers to all persons listed in the register of companies with signatory powers, as well as those persons who have an individual power of attorney for the applicant/member.
 These persons able to exercise rights and duties on behalf of the applicant/member, in particular with regard to the provision of financial intermediary activities.
 For these persons, a page 8 is to be filled out in the membership application form.